 The Department would like as many of you as possible to take part in student exchanges.
 You usually go abroad during your third (JS) year.
-We currently have 9 Erasmus partners:
+We currently have 10 Erasmus partners:

-- 1. Charles University Prague Department of Sociology, International Office - 2.
-University of Copenhagen Department of Sociology, International Office - 3.
-University of Helsinki Department of Sociology, International Office - 4.
-Istanbul Bilgi University Department of Sociology, International Office - 5.
-University of Munich Department of Sociology, International Office - 6.
-Umeå University Department of Sociology, International Office - 7.
-University of Malta Department of Sociology, International Office - 8.
-University Lille 1 Department of Sociology and Anthropology, International Centre - 9.
+- 1. Sorbonne University Paris Department of Sociology, International Office - 2.
+Charles University Prague Department of Sociology, International Office - 3.
+University of Copenhagen Department of Sociology, International Office - 4.
+University of Helsinki Department of Sociology, International Office - 5.
+Istanbul Bogazici University Department of Sociology, International Office - 6.
+University of Munich Department of Sociology, International Office - 7.
+Umeå University Department of Sociology, International Office - 8.
+University of Malta Department of Sociology, International Office - 9.
+University Lille 1 Department of Sociology and Anthropology, International Centre - 10.
 Utrecht University Department of Sociology, International Office

 Note that most of our Erasmus partners offer a large number of modules in English.
 These exchanges are open to all of you in Sociology regardless of your degree programme.
 Funding is available for all Erasmus students.
 This covers travel and some additional costs.
-The average grant for a full academic year abroad will be around \notin 1,500 depending on destination.
+The average grant for a full academic year abroad will be around €1,500 depending on destination.
 All Irish grants and scholarships continue to be paid whilst you are away.